 Select a soothing colour scheme

 Blue may be the most obvious choice, but there are plenty of tranquil hues including rose or earth tones.
-In fact, you can probably find a soft shade in any of your favorite colors.
+In fact, you can probably find a soft shade in any of your favourite colors.
 Save more dynamic tones for accent pieces.

 Maximize your space